oracle/terraform-provider-oci/website/docs/d/load_balancer_hostnames.html.markdown

 ---

 # Data Source: oci_load_balancer_hostnames
-The Hostnames data source allows access to the list of OCI hostnames
+The `oci_load_balancer_hostnames` data source allows access to the list of OCI hostnames

 Lists all hostname resources associated with the specified load balancer.